xmzhuo/saks-nf/README.md

 Shield: [![CC BY-NC 4.0][cc-by-nc-shield]][cc-by-nc]

-This work is licensed under a
-[Creative Commons Attribution-NonCommercial 4.0 International License][cc-by-nc].
+This work by Xinming Zhuo, Nick Renzette and Gregory Omerza of The Jackson Laboratory is licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License][cc-by-nc].

 [![CC BY-NC 4.0][cc-by-nc-image]][cc-by-nc]